How is Zeffy free?

 The state of New York's Charitable Gaming Division defines a nonprofit raffle as:

-… games in which a participant pays money in return for a ticket or other receipt and a prize is awarded on the basis of a randomly selected winning number(s), color(s), or symbol(s) designated on the ticket or receipt.
+… games in which a participant pays money in return for a ticket or other receipt and a raffle prize is awarded on the basis of a randomly selected winning number(s), color(s), or symbol(s) designated on the ticket or receipt.

 Good to know: